Symbol letters of Feynman integrals from Gram determinants: Setup and rational letters

 where the $P_j$'s are polynomials of the Baikov variables and the kinematic parameters derived from the Gram determinants (Grams for short) of loop and external momenta.
 The Gram of two momentum sequences $\bm{k}$ and $\bm{q}$ is defined as $G(\{\bm{k}\},\{\bm{q}\}) \equiv \det(k_i \cdot q_j)$, and we will also employ the shorthand notation $G(\bm{k}) \equiv G(\{\bm{k}\},\{\bm{k}\})$.

 According to the findings in \cite{Jiang:2023qnl}, an integral family is not associated with just a single BR, but rather a tree of BRs that form a recursive structure.
 Each BR is defined by a specific $u$-function in Eq.~\eqref{eq:baikov_rep}.
+The so-called standard BR, which includes all Baikov variables in $u$, serves as the topmost block in the recursive structure. { It takes the form:

+where $E$ is the number of independent external legs, $L$ is the number of loops, and $K\equiv L+E$.
+The Baikov polynomial $P^{L}_{N}$ is given by

-The so-called standard BR, which includes all Baikov variables in $u$, serves as the topmost block in the recursive structure.
-It is the super-BR of all other BRs.
-Given a BR, one can derive its sub-BRs by sequentially integrating out variables.
-In the case of the $\{1,2,3\}$ top-sector and its sub-sectors in the sunrise family, the recursive structure is illustrated in Fig.~\ref{fig:baikov_recursive} \footnote{Note that there are additional branches related to other sectors, which are not depicted here.}.
+where $\{q_{1},\ldots,q_{K}\}$ is the set of all loop and independent external momenta.
+The scalar products $q_{i}\cdot q_{j}$ can then be expressed as linear combinations of the Baikov variables.} The standard BR is the super-BR of all other BRs.
+Given a BR, one can derive its sub-BRs by sequentially integrating out variables. {It is proven in \cite{Jiang:2023qnl} that such variables can always be found.
+They are quadratic in the polynomial and can be integrated out using the general formula

+When $n\ge 0$, the hypergeometric function ${}_{2}F_{1}$ truncates to a polynomial.
+In particular, when $n=0,1$, it equals to 1.
+This integration can be performed recursively due to the structure of Gram determinants, thus all the BRs form a tree-and-net structure.} In the case of the $\{1,2,3\}$ top-sector and its sub-sectors in the sunrise family, the recursive structure is illustrated in Fig.~\ref{fig:baikov_recursive}.
 The arrows in the diagram are labeled with the variables to be integrated out.
 The blue blocks represent zero-BRs, where all integrals are scaleless and vanish.
 Each sector can possess several BRs.
 For instance, the $\{1,2,3\}$ sector can be expressed in terms of the $u_1$, $u_2$ and the standard BRs.
-Since $u_1$ and $u_2$ contain only 4 variables instead of 5 present in the standard BR, they are referred to as the ``minimal BRs'' for this sector.
-Another example is the $\{1,3\}$ sector, which can be represented by the $u_3$-BR and all its super-BRs as depicted in Fig.~\ref{fig:baikov_recursive}.
-As $u_3$ consists of the minimal number of variables, it serves as the minimal BR for the $\{1,3\}$ sector.
+Among them, $u_1$ and $u_2$ are the lowest ones in their branches, i.e., they don't have descendants that can be used to represent the sector $\{1,2,3\}$.
+We will refer to them as the ``minimal BRs'' for this sector.
+This concept will play an important role in our construction.
+It is typical that a genuine multi-loop sector has more than one minimal BRs.
+A ``contra-example'' is the $\{1,3\}$ sector, which can be represented by the $u_3$-BR and all its super-BRs as depicted in Fig.~\ref{fig:baikov_recursive}.
+It can be seen that $u_3$ is the only minimal BR for this sector.
+This reflects the fact that integrals in the $\{1,3\}$ sector are products of one-loop integrals.